Using the cf CLI with a Proxy Server

 In the left pane of the System window, click Advanced system settings.

-https_proxy.
-In the Variable value field, input your proxy server information.
+For Variable value, enter your proxy server information.